-The 4-Play uses HID (Human Interface Device).
+The 4-Play and Gamer-Pro use HID (Human Interface Device).
 No drivers are needed or recommended.
 For firmware updates and tools see the Download Section.
-The 4-Play does not natively support Xinput.
-It can do so, however, with the use of 3rd party software (ie. x360ce or Xoutput).
+The 4-Play and Gamer-Pro do not natively support Xinput.
+It can do so however, with the use of 3rd party software (ie. x360ce or Xoutput).
 There is also two products that do this.
 The Bridge now available has an Xinput output option and the A.I.R (in production) will we a Hardware solution that allows Xinput nativity.
-Although a power supply can be used, it is not required.
-A 12v power supply is completely optional and simply allows the HUB to be self-powered and supplies additional power for a stronger Playstation Force Feedabck effect.
+Although a power supply can be used on the 4-Play, it is not required.
+A 12v power supply is completely optional and simply allows the HUB to be self-powered and supplies additional power for a stronger Playstation Force Feedback effect.
 It is important to note that Force Feedback will still work correctly without it.
 The Game-Pro and GPjr support Force Feedback on all capable controllers accept the Playstation .
 If you wish to use the Playstation with the Gamer-Pro, an additional in-line adapter will be needed to use the rumble feature.
 This adapter is available for purchase.
 It is not requires on the BlisSter or GPA.

 - Full Emulation: A wide variety of controllers are fully supported right out of the box.
 This includes even complex features like the Sony Playstation 2's pressure sensitive buttons or the Sega Dreamcast's VMU.
 The Compatibility List shows everything currently supported.
 This list is periodically updated and amended as we expand the Bliss-Box' s capabilities.